ubunatic/makepy/README.md

 Using shorter names and nice alignment allows `argparse` code to be much more readable.
 Yes I know, to allow for such multi-column-based coding, you need to disable some linter rules.
-But it's worth it, not just for `argparse` code, but for better readable Python code in general. makepy's `ArgumentParser` also provides a few shortcuts to setup commonly used related modules directly via the following flags:
+But it's worth it, not just for `argparse` code, but for better readable Python code in general. makepy's `ArgumentParser` also provides a few shortcuts to setup other commonly used modules directly via the following flags:

 * `with_debug`:   adds `--debug` flag
 * `with_logging`: automatically sets up logging using `makepy.mainlog` after parsing args
 * `with_input`:   adds `--input` option, defaulting to `-` (aka. `stdin`)
-* `with_protected_spaces`: will replace spaces in all `help` texts with protected spaces to prevent `argparse` from stripping them.
-This way, you do not need to setup a special help formatter to achive aligned table-like help texts on the command line.
-  You can just align them in the code!
+* `with_protected_spaces`: modifies the `argparse` formatter, to protect white space as defined in your `help` statements.
+Otherwise `argparse` will strip any newline and repeated spaces, etc., to create condense help paragraphs.
+Using this option you can now safely align help text directly in your code.
 See `makep/cli.py` as an example.

-To setup debug and logging I usually use this one-liner in my parsers:
+Here is an example to setup common debug and logging features:

 ```python
 p = argparse.ArgumentParser(description=desc).with_logging(use_structlog=True).with_debug()